oddbird/oddsite/content/talks/resilient-systems.rst

       process running smoothly.
   - title: HTML & CSS in JS Frameworks
     summary: |
-      With the advent of JavaScript frameworks,
-      we need to rethink exactly how the core web languages relate and work together.
+      With the proliferation of modern JavaScript frameworks, we need to rethink exactly how the core web languages relate and work together.
       With some thoughtful integration